 Pumpkin Soup in a Pumpkin

 You’ll want to eat all of your soups out of a pumpkin after you give this recipe from the Pioneer Woman a try.
 Serve it in a large pie pumpkin when you’ve got a group coming, or use mini ones so each kid gets one of their own.

 Spooky Stuffed Peppers

 How cute are these stuffed peppers from Pinch of Parsley?!
-Filled with a Mexican-inspired mixture of ground beef, rice, salsa and cheese, they’re the perfect healthy meal to keep your kiddos going through a long night of trick-or-treating.
+Filled with a Mexican-inspired mixture of ground beef, rice, salsa, and cheese, they’re a perfect healthy Halloween dinner to keep your kiddos going through a long night of trick-or-treating.

 Transform sandwiches into edible art with this fun idea from Feel Good Foodie.
 Topped off with a cute pair of candy eyes, these kabobs (along with three other suggested Halloween-y snacks!) are sure to make your kids smile.

 We’ve never seen chicken fingers quite like this before!
 These super crispy bites from Create Eat Happy are called karaage, aka Japanese fried chicken.
 With a bit of strategically placed ketchup, you’ve got a fun twist on (literal) chicken fingers that’ll be gobbled up in no time.

 What’s the best way to get kids to eat their greens?
 Add cheese to it and bake it in puff pastry!
 This spinach-feta pie from .@in_anastasias_kitchen is sure to be a hit with your whole crew, and it doesn’t hurt to get some veggies in before everybody pigs out on candy.

 Looking for the easiest Halloween dinner ever?
 Make these cute grilled cheese sandwiches from Rachel Cooks.
 With pretzel legs and dried cranberry eyes, they only take a couple of minutes longer to make than normal grilled cheese, and that’s a win in our book.